Concentric AI Named a Representative Vendor for Information Governance in the Gartner® Market Guide

 How Concentric AI can help your SOX Compliance

-Concentric AI’s solution is designed to enhance a company’s ability to comply with regulations such as the Sarbanes-Oxley Act (SOX).
-By leveraging advanced AI, Concentric provides valuable insights into data management, privacy, and security practices to ensure data integrity— an essential element of SOX compliance.
+Concentric AI is designed to enhance a company’s ability to comply with regulations like the Sarbanes-Oxley Act (SOX).
+By leveraging advanced AI, our solution provides valuable insights into data management, privacy, and security practices to ensure data integrity— an essential element of SOX compliance.

 Assess risk

 One of the primary requirements of SOX is to maintain accurate and reliable business records.
-Concentric uses deep learning to categorize and assign risk profiles to business-critical data.
-In doing so, you get a comprehensive view of all your sensitive unstructured data, which may include financial spreadsheets and internal audit reports.
+Concentric AI uses deep learning to categorize and assign risk profiles to business-critical data.
+You get a comprehensive view of all your sensitive unstructured data, which may include financial spreadsheets and internal audit reports.
 With a clear understanding of your data’s risk, you can identify data accuracy issues, avoid data manipulation, and maintain a high level of data integrity.

 Understand context